Team-Abhiyaan/mosaic_gnss_driver/README.md

            -`serial` for serial connection type.
            -`tcp` for tcp connection protocol.
            -`udp` for udp connection protocol.
-           -`pcap` to read packets from a pcap file
+           -`pcap` to read packets from a pcap file.
+    - `device`: Used to set the Address for TCP/UDP connection
+         - Default: `192.168.1.101`
+          For pcap ,this is used to give the path of the pcap file.
+          For serial connection, this is used to set the port.
+         - Default:`/dev/ACM0`
     - `pub_nmea_msg`: `true` to publish NMEA Sentences sent by the mosaic module.
          - Default: `false`
 2. **Published ROS Topics**